calestialgem/rainfall.java/Thrice.md

 lowercase English letters and decimal digits.
 It cannot start with a decimal digit.

-## Modules
+## Module

-A _module_ is a directory, which might contain sources or submodules.
+A _module_ is a directory, which contains at least one source or module.

 Name of a module has the same rules as the name of a source.

-## Packages
+## Package

-A _package_ is a module that is not contained by a supermodule.
+A _package_ is a Thrice library.
+It is also an executable if it has an entry point.

-A source with the name `main` that is directly under the package directory is called the _main source_ and it must have an entry point.
-All packages are libraries.
-A package that has an entry point is also an executable at the same time.
+Packages can be structured as a single source or module.
+In both of these cases, the name of the source or the module becomes the name of the package.

+If the package is formed out of a single source, that source can have an entry point in it.
+Otherwise, the package can have a single source named `main` that can have an entry point, which is called a _main file_.
+Main file has to be directly under the module directory that forms the package.

 ## Visibility

-Visibility is whether a symbol can be accessed in the definition of another symbol.
+_Visibility_ is whether a symbol can be accessed in the definition of another symbol.

 A symbol is always visible in the source it is defined in.
-It can be more accessible using a visibility modifier.
-There are three visibility modifiers in
+Its visibility can be increased using a _visibility modifier_.
+There are 3 visibility modifiers in
 Thrice:

 - `module` makes a symbol visible in the module it is defined in,
 - `intern` makes a symbol visible in the package it is defined in,
 - `extern` makes a symbol visible everywhere.

+The visibility modifier must be the first thing in the definition of a symbol.

-The main source is considered as a file outside of the package.
+The main file is considered as a file outside of the package.
 Thus, it can only access extern symbols of the executable package it is in.
+On the other hand, the entry point in a package that is formed from a single source can access all the symbols defined in that source as normal.